 ‘Then I Shall Understand Fully’

 The second half of verse 12 points in the same direction.
 It says, “Now I know in part [the very same words used at the beginning of verse 9]; then I shall understand fully, even as I have been fully understood.”
 Now is this a contrast between before and after the New Testament or before and after the second coming?

 So my conclusion on this question is this: Paul is saying that prophecies will pass away not when the New Testament is completed but when this age is completed at the second coming of the Lord from heaven.
-That's when "the perfect comes" (v.
-10).
-That's when all speaking and thinking and reasoning like a child will be put away (v.
-11).
-That's when we will see "face to face" (v.
-12a).
-That's when we will "know fully even as we have been fully known" (v.
-12b).
+That’s when “the perfect comes” (verse 10).
+That’s when all speaking and thinking and reasoning like a child will be put away (verse11).
+That’s when we will see “face to face” (verse 12a).
+That’s when we will “know fully even as we have been fully known” (verse 12b).